Being diagnosed with breast cancer and having treatment will almost certainly affect how you feel about sex and intimacy.

 For example, some treatments can cause pain and sensitivity, while others can lead to menopausal symptoms, such as vaginal dryness.

-Find out more about how treatment can affect sex and intimacy.
+Find out more about how breast cancer treatment can affect sex and intimacy.

 You may be anxious about your first sexual experience following your diagnosis, or worried things will not be the same as before.